Click here for Site Menu

 Pinch each of

-ginger, cinnamon, pepper & nutmeg
+ginger, cinnamon, black pepper & nutmeg

 1 TBS pine nuts

-Place honey in a
+Place the honey in

-then toast individual slices of bread (bread quantity will depend on how much of
+Toast individual slices of bread (bread quantity will depend on how much of

 the honey mix you dollop on each slice).
-Cut the slices of bread into quarters
+Cut the slices of bread into

-nuts, or eat the toast as it is.
+eat the toast as is.

 Spaghetti Squash with